dholab/AVRL-pango-updator/README.md

 3. A table of putative long infections from among all detected consensus sequences.
    - These infections come from samples that classify as "old" lineages, i.e. lineages that were first designated in pangolin long before a sequence classified as it in a sequencing run.
 By default, this amount of time is eight months, but this is subject to change in the future.
 In such cases, where a lineage appears long after it arose and subsided, it is more likely that the infected individual has sustained a prolonged infection since that lineage was prevalent, and less likely that the old lineage re-appeared despite competition from newer, more fit lineages.

+Finally, the workflow also produces a visualization of itself called `lineager-analyzer-visualization.png`.
+This is analogous to a Directed Acyclic Graph (DAG).

 ### Pipeline Configuration

+This pipeline is configured with parameters in the file `nextflow.config`, many of which have already been mentioned above.
+In general, file paths and pipeline settings are specified there instead of having them hard-coded into the pipeline script `main.nf`.

+The configuration parameters include:

+- `data_dir`: Absolute path to the directory where subdirectories for each sequencing run are stored.
+- `results`: Where to place results
+- `refgff`: Path to SARS-CoV-2 annotations
+- `identify_long_infections`: whether to identify (true or false) potential long infections (Default: `true`)
+- `days_of_infection`: How many days past lineage designation to consider an infection prolonged
+- `classify_mutation_levels`: whether to classify into BA.2-based RBD mutation levels
+  - This process uses an R script to trim down all observed variants to only those in the Spike protein receptor binding domain, i.e. Spike amino acid residues 319–541.
+It then adds the count of RBD mutations——an RBD mutation "level", a la Cornelius Roemer's method for tracking convergent evolution among SARS-CoV-2 lineages——to the new pango lineage classifications.
+- `update_pango`: whether to update pango to the latest version (`true` or `false`; default is `true`)
+- `docker_reg`: Docker registry to use.
+In the past we have used 'dockerreg.chtc.wisc.edu/dabaker3'